SpiralBL0CK/BlackLotus-analysis-stage2-bootkit-rootkit-stage/README.md

 we see some parsing of an exe :) now idk how much it will be the same as the one from previous part(part1) but let's see :)

+so we compare our in memory version of the binary(bootmgfrw.efi) with classical mz header(0x5A4D)

 =============================================================================

 For wayyy later after i learn how to debug this there's a part in the rootkit where it looks for a certain pettern as it can be seen in the images